sinantok/blog-site/README.md

-# blog-site
+# Blog-Site

-Blog Site application with layered architecture, .Net Core Mvc and Entity Framework
+This project was developed in the layered architecture structure with Net Mvc Core and Entity framework code-first.

+--Node modules in Package.json must be installed